deviscoding/mac-update/README.md

     /usr/local/bin/macupdate list --recommended --restart

-This will display a list of all pending updates that are recommend and require a restart.
+This will display a list of all pending updates that are recommended and require a restart.

 ## Important Difference
  It is important to note the one way in which MacUpdate differs from using the `softwareupdate` binary directly, which involves the usage of the `--restart` and `--shutdown` flags.